boldflight/BibleConverter/test_EPUB/output/1kings.md

 ## Chapter 19

 ### Elijah Runs for His Life

 [1] Ahab told Jezebel all that Elijah had done, including a detailed account of how he killed all the prophets with the sword.
 [2] Jezebel sent a messenger to Elijah with this warning, “May the gods judge me severely if by this time tomorrow I do not take your life as you did theirs!”

 [3] Elijah was afraid, so he got up and fled for his life to Beer Sheba in Judah.
 He left his servant there, [4] while he went a day’s journey into the wilderness.
 He went and sat down under a shrub and asked the **Lord** to take his life: “I’ve had enough!
 Now, O **Lord**, take my life.
 After all, I’m no better than my ancestors.”
 [5] He stretched out and fell asleep under the shrub.
 Suddenly an angelic messenger touched him and said, “Get up and eat.”
 [6] He looked and right there by his head was a cake baking on hot coals and a jug of water.
 He ate and drank and then slept some more.
 [7] The angel of the **Lord** came back again, touched him, and said, “Get up and eat, for otherwise you won’t be able to make the journey.”
 [8] So he got up and ate and drank.
 That meal gave him the strength to travel forty days and forty nights until he reached Horeb, the mountain of God.

 [9] He went into a cave there and spent the night.
 Suddenly the **Lord’**s message came to him, “Why are you here, Elijah?”
 [10] He answered, “I have been absolutely loyal to the **Lord** God of Heaven’s Armies, even though the Israelites have abandoned the covenant they made with you, torn down your altars, and killed your prophets with the sword.
 I alone am left and now they want to take my life.”
 [11] The **Lord** said, “Go out and stand on the mountain before the **Lord**.
 Look, the **Lord** is ready to pass by.”

+A very powerful wind went before the **Lord**, digging into the mountain and causing landslides, but the **Lord** was not in the wind.
+After the windstorm there was an earthquake, but the **Lord** was not in the earthquake.
 [12] After the earthquake, there was a fire, but the **Lord** was not in the fire.
 After the fire, there was a soft whisper.
 [13] When Elijah heard it, he covered his face with his robe and went out and stood at the entrance to the cave.
 Suddenly a voice asked him, “Why are you here, Elijah?”
 [14] He answered, “I have been absolutely loyal to the **Lord** God of Heaven’s Armies, even though the Israelites have abandoned the covenant they made with you, torn down your altars, and killed your prophets with the sword.
 I alone am left and now they want to take my life.”